maxmax/nais-cancelable-promise/README.md

-# Cancelable Promise Test
+# Cancelable Async Test
+*An alternative solution to the test task*

 ## Goal

-Develop a class CancelablePromise that behaves similarly to the native Promise class in JavaScript but with the capability to cancel the entire promise chain before execution.
+Develop a class CancelableAsync that behaves similarly to the native async/await class in JavaScript but with the capability to cancel the entire chain before execution.

-[TZ]

-https://gitlab.com/nais.ua/cancelable-promise-test
+[TZ] Link to original test task https://gitlab.com/nais.ua/cancelable-promise-test